 Fortunately, many collectors have been experimenting with peat free alternatives and following their lead, I am now using compost from Dalefoot Compost which combines bracken and wool fleece instead of peat.
 Margaret and David Maclennan hold a national collection of snowdrops and recommend a 50:50 mix of Dalefoot’s bulb fibre and Lakeland Gold Soil Improver.
 As an experiment I have potted up bulbs of Galanthus ‘Diggory’ in both John Innes No.3 and the Dalefoot mix and so far each pot is equally healthy.

 Each year Garden Blogger Pumpkin Beth collates a list of snowdrop events including snowdrop walks and collectors sales days.
-Her diary for 2021 can be accessed here.
+Her diary for 2021, sadly affected by covid-19 restrictions, can be accessed here.

 If you’re interested in starting to collect snowdrops, I will be writing an article on this blog shortly.
 This will describe how to source bulbs.
 You may also be interested to read about how my love of snowdrops first developed – click here to be taken to the Alpine Garden Society website where I describe how galanthophilia began to incubate!